darrencauthon/AutoMoq/readme.txt

 AutoMoqer is an "auto-mocking" container that automatically creates any fake objects that are necessary to instantiate the class under test.
+You can access those fakes through the mocker, or you can just ignore them if they're not important.

 I wrote it for a few reason: